Tracker-naturalist David Brown offers a variety of interpretive programs to the public. These are organized in two ways:

 Below is a list of standard programs that are currently available for presentation.
 The tone of all programs is suitable for adults and motivated teens 13 and up.
 The programs are modified according to the season of presentation.
 Sponsors need to provide program space and a multi-media projector as well as table space for a display.
 If no multi-media projector is available, a version of most programs can be substituted using an on-site large-screen TV and/or the presenter’s own 35mm slide projector.
 Books and cards by David Brown will be available for inspection and sale to program attendees.

 Beaver Pond Wildlife.
 This program provides information on the large diversity of wildlife associated with beaver ponds and the wetland habitat these animals create.
 A slide selection displays the tracks and sign of many animals that live in and around beaver ponds but may remain hidden from the casual human visitor.
-The program includes a 25 minute video of beaver pond wildlife and a cast display.
+The program includes a 25 minute video, Beaver Pond Wildlife, and a cast display.
 A subsequent visit to a beaver pond, if available, may be arranged.
-1½ hours. $200, with walk $300.
+1½ hours.
+Indoor: $200.
+With a walk: $300.
 Offered year round.

 Winter Wildlife Tracking.
 This program surveys the tracks, trails and sign of mammals and birds found in New England during the winter season.
 Many charismatic species are covered including bears, bobcats, foxes and coyotes.
 1 ½ hours.
 Can also be done as a 35mm slide program without a multi-media projector.
 Slides and cast display.
 No video. $200 for indoor only.
 With walk: $300.
 Most suitable for the winter season.

 Summer Tracks and Sign.
 This is the 3-season version of the above program.
 It concentrates on the kind of wildlife evidence that can be found without snow.
 This sign can be very subtle, often hiding in plain sight as it blends with the background.
-With or without a multi-media projector.
+This program can be conducted with or without a multi-media projector.
 Slides and cast display.
-Video: Otters Etcetera is often included in this program.. $200 for indoor program, with a walk: $300.
+A 25 minute video, Otters Etcetera, is often shown with this program. $200 for indoor program.
+With a walk: $300.
 Most suitable for late spring and summer.